vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step2.md

 After it runs, verify your container image was published by
 1. Navigate to the `projects` view https://gitlab.com/dashboard/projects and select the `My Nodejs App` project
 1. On the left side, select `Packages & Registries` > `Container Registry`

+You should see an image in the registry with the name `username/my-nodejs-app` with 1 tag